 Click on the map to view a larger version

-The Gulf Loop is variable, sometimes barely entering the Gulf before turning, while at other times, it travels almost to Louisiana's coast before swinging toward Florida.
+The Loop Current is variable, sometimes barely entering the Gulf before turning, while at other times, it travels almost to Louisiana's coast before swinging toward Florida.
 When that happens, the main current passes directly over the eastern banks along the continental shelf.

 Simultaneously, bits of the loop often break away from the main current and form circular eddies that move westward, across the Flower Garden, Stetson and other banks to the west.
 This influx of water brings with it animal larvae, plant spores and other imports from the south, which probably accounts for the many Caribbean species found in the northern Gulf of Mexico.
 During its progress, the main current is also picking up the same sorts of 'passengers' from the northern Gulf to deliver along its route back to the Caribbean and Atlantic.